rozek/banglejs-2-analog-clock-construction-kit/README.md

 Basically, the code shown above

 * loads a "clockwork" (this is responsible for the overall behaviour of a clock)
-* loads any desired feature (e.g., a "smart clock size calculation" for a larger clock face, a face with 12 numerals, stylish hollow clock hands and a complication to display the current date
+* loads any desired feature (e.g., a face with 12 numerals, stylish hollow clock hands and a complication to display the current date
 * configures all these parts and then
 * actually starts the clock by "winding up" its clockwork.

-In this example, no real programming is required - and if anything is missing (or not as you would prefer it), only that part of the clock has actually to be developped.
+As you can see, quite often no real programming is required - and if something should missing (or not meet your expectations), only that part of the clock has actually to be developed by yourself.

 ## Parts of an Analog Clock ##